 More information can be found at www.croydonrefugeedaycentre.co.uk

-Joseph is a former colleague of Emmanuel’s Jan King when she worked in South Sudan and closely connected to someone for whom the late Betty Hartshorn (a longstanding member of Emmanuel) prayed regularly.
-So when he wished to study for a Master’s degree in theology it seemed appropriate to use part of her legacy to pay his fees.
-When Ugandan Covid restrictions are lifted he will continue his studies at the Africa Renewal University in Kampala.
+Joseph is a former colleague of Emmanuel’s Jan King when she worked in South Sudan and someone for whom the late Betty Hartshorn (a longstanding member of Emmanuel) prayed regularly.
+So when he wished to study for a Master’s degree in theology it seemed appropriate to use part of her legacy to pay his fees as he continues his studies at the Africa Renewal University in Kampala.